 National Action Alliance for Suicide Prevention

-AFSP is a nonprofit organization that funds research to advance understanding of suicide and suicide prevention.
-It also offers educational programs and resources for professionals, survivors of suicide loss, and the public.
-AFSP chapters organize awareness events and build connections among local resources and services addressing suicide prevention.
+The American Foundation for Suicide Prevention (AFSP) is a nonprofit organization that funds suicide and suicide prevention research.
+It also offers educational programs and resources for professionals, survivors of suicide loss and the public.
+AFSP chapters organize awareness events and build connections among local resources.

-U.S. Substance Abuse and Mental Health Services Administration (SAMHSA)
+The Substance Abuse and Mental Health Services Administration (SAMHSA) sponsors several prevention campaigns.

-Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
-It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
+Alcoholics Anonymous is an international fellowship of individuals who have had a drinking problem.
+It is nonprofessional, self-supporting, multiracial, apolitical and available almost everywhere.
 There are no age or education requirements.

 Narcotics Anonymous is an international, community-based association of recovering drug addicts with nearly 67,000 weekly meetings in 139 countries worldwide.